Codecademy/docs/content/python/concepts/dictionaries/terms/values/values.md

 ---
-Title: '.values()'
+Title: ".values()"
-Description: 'Returns a view of values for a dictionary.'
+Description: "Returns a view of values for a dictionary."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Dictionaries'
+  - "Dictionaries"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.values()` method returns all of its values of a Python dictionary in a view object that will refect any changes to the dictionary values.
 It takes no arguments.